-Canine Bowen Technique is a holistic form of therapy.
-By "holistic" we mean that it "treats the body as a whole, without referral to named disease".
-So EGCBT therapists do not treat the veterinary-diagnosed disease or condition per se, but treat the dog, as they see it, on the day.
+Canine Bowen Technique is a holistic form of bodywork.
+By "holistic" we mean that it "works on the body as a whole, without referral to named disease".
+So EGCBT practitioners do not concentrate on the veterinary-diagnosed disease or condition per se, but work with the dog, as they see it, on the day.

 What happens in a Canine Bowen Technique session ?

 Using fingers and thumbs on precise points on the dog’s body, an EGCBT practitioner applies gentle rolling movements over soft tissue (muscles, ligaments, tendons, fascia, and skin).
 The move is not a flick, but done slowly and with very gentle pressure so as to just disturb the underlying tissue and create a focus for the brain to work on.

 There is no hard manipulation, no pulling or cracking of joints, no insertion of needles, no massaging with oils.

 Although a typical consultation will last up to about an hour, while the practitioner gets to know more about you and your dog, and your dog can get accustomed to and relaxed with the practitioner, the actual hands-on part of the session will usually last no more than about 20 minutes.
 Over the following 3-4 days the dog may experience reactions as its body continues to assimilate the effects of the Canine Bowen Technique moves and realigns/rebalances itself.
 The average number of sessions required to obtain noticeable change is one or two.